Research Interests:

 How are molecules differentially localized in cells?

 How are diverse cells spatially organized in both normal and dysfunctional tissues?
+(SCGP)

 When not coding or sleeping, you will most likely find me on a badminton court - jumping around and catching my breath.
 I have also been singing in the bass section of Sing++ (an acapella at Stanford, follow us!) for 6 years.
 Oh, and just to clarify, even though I majored in chemistry for over a decade, don't expect to see me in any wet labs.
-I practice my chemistry lab skills in my kitchen, dealing with batter and dough!
+I practice my chemistry lab skills in my kitchen, dealing with batter and dough.